A compendium of logarithmic corrections in AdS/CFT: Explicit KK supergravity examples

 Using the organization of the KK spectrum into multiplets of the $\mathcal{N}=3$ superconformal algebra, we find that each multiplet has vanishing $b_1$ coefficient.
 Thus, the total contribution from all KK modes is

 The situation is more interesting for the total $c^{\rm tot}$ coefficient.
 The long superconformal multiplets have vanishing $c$ coefficients, while the various short multiplets have a non-zero value for $c$ that depends on their R-charge.
 Since we have an infinite number of short multiplets in the KK spectrum, we arrive at a divergent sum indexed by a single integer parametrizing the R-charge.
-The bootstrap constraints~\eqref{eq:no-Cloc} imply that this infinite series must be regularized to zero.
-Interestingly, in Appendix~\ref{App:KK:N010}, we find a regularization method based on~\cite{friedman2012special} that is compatible with this bootstrap constraint.\footnote{We have also checked that the regularization method of~\cite{Liu:2016dau} is not compatible with~\eqref{eq:no-Cloc}.} This method requires a ``spin-by-spin'' prescription where the contributions from short graviton, short gravitini and short vector multiplets are regularized individually using the method in Appendix~\ref{app:reg} before assembling them together.
+Interestingly, in Appendix~\ref{App:KK:N010}, we find a regularization method based on~\cite{friedman2012special} that yields a vanishing $c^{\text{tot}}$.
+Combining this with~\eqref{eq:b1-N3} and the discussion around~\eqref{eq:hk-non-min}, we come to the conclusion that $c^{\text{tot}}\vert_{\mathcal{N}=3} = b_1^{\text{tot}}\vert_{\mathcal{N}=3} = 0$ for the $N^{0,1,0}$ spectrum, in accordance with the bootstrap constraints~\eqref{eq:no-Cloc}.\footnote{In contrast, we have checked that the regularization method of~\cite{Liu:2016dau} for $c^{\text{tot}}$ yields results for $b_1^{\text{tot}}\vert_{\mathcal{N}=3}$ that are not compatible with~\eqref{eq:no-Cloc}.} To arrive at this result, we use a ``spin-by-spin'' prescription where the contributions from short graviton, short gravitini and short vector multiplets are regularized individually using the method in Appendix~\ref{app:reg} before assembling them together.
 We hasten to stress that the method we use to regularize the infinite sums in each spin sector fails to produce the result~\eqref{eq:good-reg} for $a_E^{\text{tot}}$ in KK supergravity on $S^7$, as we have mentionned in Section~\ref{sec:KK:S7}.
 It is therefore clear that we currently lack a good understanding of the prescriptions needed to obtain results that are compatible with the AdS/CFT correspondence in all situations described so far.
 Nevertheless, it is encouraging to find some prescription ensuring that the bootstrap constraints~\eqref{eq:no-Cloc} are compatible with a somewhat standard way of regularizing divergent series.

 The total $a_E^{\rm tot}$ coefficient is even more involved, since we need to take into account the contribution of all long and short superconformal multiplets in the KK spectrum.
 Once the dust settles, we find various contributions that are spelled out in detail in Appendix~\ref{App:KK:N010}.
 In particular, there are double series indexed by two integers coming from the long sector, and we do not know how to systematically regularize such expressions.
 What we can do is once again combine the various series contributing to $a_E^{\text{tot}}$ with our zero mode conjecture to eventually attach a finite value to all the divergent sums.
 That value must be compatible with the dual~$N^{0,1,0}$ CFT results presented in Table~\ref{tab:CFT-log}.
 However, this exercise is not very illuminating and we will not go through it explicitly here.